The Hodge numbers of O'Grady 10 via Ng\^o strings: The manifolds and as -regular weak abelian fibrations

-\begin{rmk} {\rm ({\bf Non generic polarizations for pure dimension one sheaves})} A priori, the notion of stability depends on the choice of a polarization $H$.
-However, if the rank of the N\'eron-Severi of the surface is one, then the validity of the inequalities defining stability is independent of the choice of $H$.
-For this reason we omit $H$ from the notation for the moduli spaces and write $M_v(\ks)$.
-In this paper we are mostly concerned with the case of Picard rank one, but in Theorem B we consider also moduli spaces of sheaves on K3 surfaces of higher Picard rank.
-For this reason, we now recall a few facts about this more general setting.
-If $v$ is primitive and positive, then there is always a polarization for which there are no strictly semistable sheaves, i.e., all semistable sheaves are in fact stable; if $v=kv'$ is not primitive, then there is always a polarization for which the polystable sheaves with Mukai vector $v$ have stable summands with Mukai vector a multiple of $v'$ \cite[\S 4.C]{HL}, \cite{Yoshioka-Moduli-Ab}.
+\begin{rmk} {\rm ({\bf Non generic polarizations for pure dimension one sheaves})} A priori, the notion of stability depends on the choice of polarization.
+Since in this paper we are mostly concerned with the case of a Picard rank one surface, the polarization is unique up to scalars and we omit it from the notation for the moduli spaces and simply write $M_v(\ks)$.
+However, since in Theorem B$'$ we consider moduli spaces of sheaves on K3 surfaces of higher Picard rank, we now recall some facts about this more general setting.
+Consider a positive $v$ (cf. Remark \ref{caso0m0} ).
+If $v$ is primitive, then there is always a polarization for which there are no strictly semistable sheaves, i.e., all semistable sheaves are in fact stable; if $v=kv'$ is not primitive, then there is always a polarization for which the summands of the polystable sheaves with Mukai vector $v$ have Mukai vector a multiple of $v'$ \cite[\S 4.C]{HL}, \cite{Yoshioka-Moduli-Ab}.
 For a given $v$, a polarization with these properties is called $v$-generic.
-If $v$ is primitive and positive and $L$ is a $v$-generic polarization, then the moduli space $M_{v, L}(\ks)$ of $L$--stable sheaves on $\ks$ with Mukai vector $v$ is an irreducible holomorphic symplectic manifold of dimension $v^2+2$, deformation equivalent to a Hilbert scheme of $v^2/2+1$ points on $\ks$.
-For $L$ $v$--generic, the birational class of $M_{v, L}(\ks)$ is independent of $L$ \cite{Bayer-Macri-MMP}.
-If $v=2v'$ with $(v')^2=2$ and $H$ is any polarization, then $M_{2v', H}(\ks)$ has a symplectic resolution $\widetilde M_{2v', H}(\ks)$, which is deformation to $OG_{10}$; if $H$ is $v$--generic this follows from \cite{Lehn-Sorger} while if $H$ is not $v$--generic one uses \ci[Prop 2.5]{Ar-Sa} (which assumes $\chi \neq 0$, but the same proof holds for $\chi=0$ as well) to reduce to the case of generic polarization.
-Finally, recall that by \cite{Perego-Rapagnetta} this symplectic resolution is deformation equivalent to O'Grady's $10$--dimensional example. \end{rmk}
+If $v$ is primitive and $L$ is a $v$-generic polarization, then the moduli space $M_{v, L}(\ks)$ of $L$--stable sheaves on $\ks$ with Mukai vector $v$ is an irreducible holomorphic symplectic manifold of dimension $v^2+2$, deformation equivalent to the Hilbert scheme of $v^2/2+1$ points on $\ks$.
+The birational class of $M_{v, L}(\ks)$ is independent of $L$ \cite{Bayer-Macri-MMP}.
+If $v=2v'$ with $(v')^2=2$ and $H$ is any polarization, then $M_{2v', H}(\ks)$ has a symplectic resolution $\widetilde M_{2v', H}(\ks)$, which is of $OG10$-type and whose birational class does not depend on $H$ (\cite{Lehn-Sorger}, \cite[Thm 1.6]{Perego-Rapagnetta}, \ci[Prop 2.5]{Ar-Sa},\cite{MeachanZhang}). \end{rmk}